-- How would you describe the efforts you made in this class?
-Consider both the amount of effort you put into the course and how productive and effective this effort was.
+- How would you describe the efforts you have made during the second half of the semester?
+Consider both the amount of effort you put into your work and how productive and effective this effort was.
 How much time did you spend on different aspects of the writing process – reading, researching, brainstorming, outlining, drafting, revising, etc.?
 Which efforts felt most productive and effective?
 Least so?

 - How would you describe your participation in class conversations and activities in the second half of the semester?
 Which conversations and activities have you found most beneficial?
 What did you learn from or get out of our in-class activities?

 - How would you describe your learning during the second half of the semester?
 It would help to make reference to the dimensions of learning from the Learning Record.

 - Skills and Strategies

 - Knowledge and Understanding

 - Use of Prior and Emerging Experience